Infineon/mtb-example-wifi-mcuboot-rollback/README.md

    <details><summary><b>Using CLI</b></summary>

-     From the terminal, execute the `make program` command to build and program the application using the default toolchain to the default target.
+     From the terminal, execute the `make program_proj` command to build and program the application using the default toolchain to the default target.
 You can specify a target and toolchain manually:
       ```
       make program_proj TARGET=<BSP> TOOLCHAIN=<toolchain>
       ```